Allegheny-Computer-Science-102-F2020/cs102-F2020-midterm-starter/midterm_examination.md

 - You may not refer to the Python source code that you wrote during the semester
 - You may not refer to the technical writing that you completed during the semester

+**IMPORTANT**: All students in this course are obligated to adhere to the Allegheny College Honor Code throughout the completion of this examination.
+If the instructor detects that a student has committed a likely violation of the Allegheny College Honor Code, then he will file a report with the Dean of Students Office.
+Please make sure that you review the [Honor Code](https://sites.allegheny.edu/about/honor-code/) before you start to take this examination.
+Please note that, due to the ongoing global pandemic, Sections 1 and 2 of Honor Code Article IV are not enforced for this examination.

 ## Procedures for the Final Examination

 - You must provide answers to all these questions by typing in this file